 Juniper Print Store & Collection Prints

-I’ve written all about where to buy vintage art online (and how to get it printed locally) so I won’t go into too much detail here, except to say if you love the muted vintage style art often seem in Studio McGee interiors you should familiarise yourself with the names Juniper Print Store, Collection Prints and North Prints on Etsy.
+I’ve written all about where to buy vintage art prints online (and how to get them printed in the UK) so I won’t go into too much detail here, except to say if you love the muted vintage style art often seem in Studio McGee interiors you should familiarise yourself with the names Juniper Print Store, Collection Prints and North Prints on Etsy.

 All 3 offer beautiful, affordable digital art that you can download and have giclee art printed at The Print Space.
 (Use code 9Q35VO3 for up to 50% off your first order.)

 Nkuku work with artisans around the world with a focus on ethical, eco-friendly and handmade items that are both beautiful and sustainable.
 I love their distinctive lamps and lighting and if I ever want something to add a pop of brass this is the brand I turn to.

 We might have to plan a trip to Devon this summer just to visit the Nkuku lifestyle store & café.
 I mean, look at it!

-And finally, one of my favourite places to shop at the moment is Neptune because they have absolutely nailed the homewares retail experience.
+And finally, one of my favourite places to shop in person is Neptune because they have absolutely nailed the homewares retail experience.
 My nearest store is Neptune Reading, a restored 17th-century gate lodge, which has been turned into my dream home with a series of beautifully styled rooms that successfully convince the browser they need to buy everything in it.
 (Not just me, is it?!)

 While I would describe their furniture as more classically British than the pieces used by Studio McGee, their accessories have just the right touch of rustic, which makes them both timeless and contemporary.
 Their (huge) ceramic vases make quite a statement, especially if paired with their sculptural faux stems and greenery.
 These days, you’d be hard-pressed to find a picture on my grid that doesn’t have a Neptune vase in it!